-The feature also works well when you’re in a “don’t disturb” kind of mood.
-You can quickly turn Airplane Mode on before bed and your phone won’t wake you with an incoming text or email alert (and if you’re wondering, yes, alarms still work).
-When you want to extend the battery life on your phone, Airplane Mode is also an excellent technique to boost it.
-You can use it and save your battery as long as you aren’t waiting for a call or message from someone.
+The feature also operates well when you’re in a “don’t disturb” kind of mood.
+You can quickly turn Airplane Mode on right before you head to bed, and your phone won’t annoyingly wake you up with a text or email alert (and if you’re wondering, yes, alarms still work).
+When you need to increase the battery life on your phone, Airplane Mode is also an excellent technique to boost it.
+You can use it and save your battery as long as you aren’t expecting a call or message from someone.
 We encourage you to take a look at our iPhone battery tips article for more neat ideas.
-When you’re using Airplane Mode, you should also begin to notice that your phone charges a bit quicker if you turn Airplane Mode on while it’s charging.
+When you’re using Airplane Mode, you should also begin to notice that your phone charges faster when it’s plugged in.